 How to make “popsicle” cookies:

-you will need:*
+ingredients and supplies you will need:*

-decorating tips, size “4”
+- decorating tips, size 4

 step one: bake your cookies

 Note: I had no problem cooking the sticks in the oven, and I assume most brands are the same.
 But I don’t know if every brand will work as swimmingly, so please stick by the oven just in case!
-I can’t imagine they’d burst into flames, but I wouldn’t want such a thing on my conscious!
+I can’t imagine they’d burst into flames, but I wouldn’t want such a thing on my conscience!

 step two: prepare your icing

 Assemble decorating bags with couplers and size 4 tips and fill with about half of your prepared colors and one with the white frosting.
 Tie closed tightly with a rubber band.

 step three: decorate your popsicles

-Outline popsicles with a color of frosting.
-Let set about 15 minutes.
-Thin reserved frosting of the same color with water, a few drops at a time, until the consistency of thick glue.
+Outline popsicles with one color of icing.
+Thin reserved icing of the same color with water, a few drops at a time, until the consistency of thick glue.
 Put the thinned frosting in an empty frosting bag, close off the top, and snip about 1/8 inch from the tip.